rmarks6767/music-system/README.md

 #### Extra Parameter
 ```extra=album:/artist:{album}{artist}```
 ```extra=album:the%20human%20condition```
 ##### The extra parameter is an optional parameter that may be used to specify a track or album using an artist or album.
-If this is not included it will get the default that is returned from Spotify.
+If this is not included it will get the default that is returned from spotify.
 #### All together:
 ```http://musicsystem-imagine-rit-music-player.cs.house/play?q=jon%20bellion&type=artist&extra=album:the%20human%20condition```
 ##### This is an example of one of the endpoints you can hit.
 Each of the pieces is separated using an & and all spaces between things must have %20.